The Allom Cup is an intercollegiate race organised by ULBC. This year’s race is on Sunday 30th of November at 9.00

-ENTRIES ARE NOW OPEN.
+ENTRIES ARE NOW CLOSED.
 IF YOU HAVE ANY QUESTIONS ABOUT ENTRIES PLEASE CONTACT NATALIE: firstname.lastname@example.org

 Clubs with doubling up issues please get in touch as soon as possible so that these can be accommodated in the race draw.

-Please note that this year’s race will be run with a tide change in the middle of the day.
-This means that the racing programme will be very tight so prompt boating is key.
+Please note that this year’s race will be run on EBB Tide.
 Depending on the volume of entries ULBC receives some crews may not be included in the draw, please ensure entries are made on time to avoid this.
 Every effort will be made to ensure that each club has at least one of their entries in each category.

 £80 per 8+.